sudoyashi/da_cabby/docs/_posts/2022-02-13-cadradiatorshield.markdown

 - **Material**: Stainless steel; if you're not getting it pre-bent, SS with withstand a hammer

-- **Material 2:** Aluminum; if you have dies or can get it pre-bent, too fragile if you try to bend on your own
+- **Material 2:** Aluminum; if you have dies or can get it pre-bent, too fragile if you try to bend it on your own

 - **Design Notes**: It'll mostly work, but it will warp a bit.
-Trimming and drilling needed.
-There is some warping up towards middle because there is no gusseting design to.
+Trimming and drilling are needed.
+There is some warping up towards the middle because there are no gussets to the design.
 I'd also recommend adding fabric or rubber edging to the perimeter, maybe plasti-dip?
 Paint before installing.

     I haven't gone to the extreme detail of this piece as it requires a bit of cleaning up, but overall it's in the right direction.
 You can decide where you want to fasten the parts as it covers most of the holes.